 “Then I will explain with these pictures.
 Look, this is a picture of the left atrium.
 You can see the four confluences of the pulmonary vein.
-It is now known that atrial fibrillation can be triggered by additional electrical impulses from the pulmonary veins.
-Catheter ablation should therefore electrically isolate the pulmonary veins so that these impulses cannot spread further.
+They now know additional electrical impulses from the pulmonary veins can trigger that atrial fibrillation.
+Catheter ablation should therefore isolate the pulmonary veins so that these impulses cannot spread further.
 It’s that simple.”

-“In anaesthetised or centrally steamed patients, catheters are inserted through the inguinal veins into the right atrium.
+“In anaesthetised or steamed patients, catheters are inserted through the inguinal veins into the right atrium.
 The left atrium is reached by a puncture of the atrial septum.
-There, the critical tissue is heated with high-frequency current and its structure is destroyed."
+There, the critical tissue is heated with high-frequency current and it destroys its structure.”

 “How risky is that?”

-“Catheter ablation is basically a gentle procedure.
-Complications are rare, but they do occur.
-In two percent a stroke or a heart attack is to be expected, in a further two percent a blockage of the pulmonary vein, which would have to be treated surgically, and very rarely the heart muscle can also be injured with pericardial effusion.
+“Catheter ablation is a gentle procedure.
+Complications are rare, but they occur.
+In two percent a stroke or a heart attack is to be expected, in a further two percent a blockage of the pulmonary vein which would have to be treated, and rarely the heart muscle can also be injured with pericardial effusion.
 In positive terms, 96 percent of the time, the procedure has no complications.”

 “Would you advise me on the operation?”

-Three days after this conversation, I decided to undergo the procedure.
-My heart’s desire has not tolerated any further delay.
+Three days after this conversation, I underwent the procedure.
+My heart’s desire has tolerated none further delay.

-On January 17, all preliminary examinations and surgical preparations were completed.
+On January 17, I completed all preliminary examinations and surgical preparations.
 At 9 o’clock I fell asleep after an intravenous injection.
 Two to three hours later everything should be over.
 Around noon I would wake up from the anaesthetic.

-It took me a whole week and a lot of persistent questions to get a clear picture of what was happening that day.
-It is understandable that they were hesitant to tell the whole truth, and not every patient would have been able to cope with it.
+I took a whole week and a lot of persistent questions to get a clear picture of what happened that day.
+It is understandable that they hesitated to tell the whole truth, and not every patient would have been able to cope with it.
 I felt strong enough for the facts.

-Catheter ablation had gone well, and after two hours all disturbing sources were isolated in the left atrium.
-The electrophysiological control indicated a good surgical success.
-The team relaxed, my air tube was removed, and I was to be transferred to the guard station.
-At that moment my circulation collapsed, cardiac arrest, out of the blue, completely unexpected.
+Catheter ablation had gone well, and after two hours they isolated all disturbing sources in the left atrium.
+The electrophysiological control showed a good surgical success.
+The team relaxed, they removed my air tube, and I was to be transferred to the guard station.
+At that moment my circulation collapsed, cardiac arrest, out of the blue, unexpected.
 After two minutes of bloodlessness, brain death begins, as we know.

-In this unimaginably short period of time, the surgical team saved my life.
-Fortunately, the ultrasound device was still ready for operation and the diagnosis "pericardial tamponade" was quickly made.
-Under ultrasound control, a puncture needle was quickly inserted from the outside through the chest muscle into the pericardium.
-With the help of this needle, the leaked blood was sucked out so far that the heart could unfold freely again.
-Through the two holes in the heart wall, new blood constantly ran into the pericardium and had to be continuously aspirated.
-The highest haste was called for.
-The leading heart surgeon of the house decided to split my sternum, open my chest and literally take my heart into my hand in an emergency operation.
+In this short time, the surgical team saved my life.
+The ultrasound device was still ready for operation and the diagnosis they quickly made the diagnosis “pericardial tamponade”.
+Under ultrasound control, they quickly inserted a puncture needle from the outside through the chest muscle into the pericardium.
+With the help of this needle, they sucked the leaked blood out so far that the heart could unfold again.
+Through the two holes in the heart wall, new blood ran into the pericardium and had to be aspirated.
+It called the highest haste.
+The leading heart surgeon of the house split my sternum, open my chest and take my heart into my hand in an emergency operation.
 It only took him a few minutes to suture over the two injuries.
-The bleeding was permanently stopped, my circulation remained stable, my cardiac arrest had not exceeded the critical time mark.
-I was saved.
+The bleeding was stopped, my circulation remained stable, my cardiac arrest had not exceeded the critical time mark.
+It saved me.

-I stayed in the intensive care unit for two days, then I was transferred to the cardiosurgical unit for a few days, and after one week I was able to start the rehabilitation treatment, which lasted three weeks.
+I stayed in the intensive care unit for two days, then they transferred me to the cardio surgical unit for a few days, and after one week I could start the rehabilitation treatment, which lasted three weeks.